 Cases of lactic acidosis (high levels of lactic acid in the blood), liver problems with enlargement of the liver and fat in the liver, including fatal cases, were reported in HIV-infected patients treated with anti-retroviral agents similar to tenofovir DF.
-The symptoms of lactic acidosis caused by tenofovir can be the same as those caused by emtricitabine listed above.
+The symptoms of lactic acidosis include: weakness, unexpected and uncommon abdominal pain, nausea and vomiting.
+Symptoms of liver problems include yellowing of the skin or whites of the eyes, dark urine, light colored bowel movements, loss of appetite, nausea and lower abdominal pain.
+If you notice any of these symptoms, please request medical assistance immediately.

-Cases of kidney damage have been reported in patients taking tenofovir DF with a history of disease that causes kidney damage or who were taking medicine that can damage the kidneys.
-Kidney damage has also been reported in patients without either of these factors.
+Cases of kidney damage have been reported in patients taking tenofovir DF who already have circulatory disease or specific kidney disease, and patients who, while receiving tenofovir DF, were also taking medications that may cause damage to the kidneys.
+Kidney damage has also been reported in patients without any of these factors.
 For example, some patients have had damage to the structure and function of the kidneys, which may lead to muscle abnormalities, muscular weakness, destruction of muscle tissue, bone pain and fractures due to softening of bones, and low potassium and phosphate in the blood.
-In addition, death of kidney tissue, continuous or sudden kidney failure, abnormal kidney function, inflammation of the kidneys, protein in the urine, excessive urination, nephrogenic diabetes insipidus (excretion of urine resulting in dehydration and thirst), and increased creatinine (a blood test suggesting worsening kidney function) in the blood have also been reported in patients taking tenofovir DF.
+In addition, death of kidney tissue, continuous or sudden kidney failure, abnormal kidney function, inflammation of the kidneys, protein in the urine, excessive urination, nephrogenic diabetes insipidus (excretion of urine resulting in dehydration and thirst), and increased creatinine in the blood have also been reported in patients taking tenofovir DF.